I Like It Loud (EP)

 I Like It Loud is the debut extended play by Dutch DJ Tiësto.
 Released through his Musical Freedom record label on 30 March 2018, the EP features four songs.

 Background

-He announced the EP on social media on the 25th of March 2018, saying "Thank you @ultra!
+He announced the EP on social media on 25 March 2018, saying "Thank you @ultra!
 Excited to announce my new I Like It Loud EP drops this Friday March 30."
 The EP was described as "an explosive body of work, brimming with festival bangers."
 The title track from the EP is a remake of the song by Marshal Masters.
 The songs in the EP are of different genres - the first is of Melbourne bounce, the second is of progressive house, the third is of future house and the fourth is of big room house.